OWASP/owasp-summit-2017/Outcomes/CISO/Women-in-Cyber.md

 ---

-## Outcomes
+### Outcomes

-List of Suggested priorities, policies, programs, and activities for the OWASP Board and community to consider and impliment.
+List of suggested priorities, policies, programs, and activities for the OWASP Board and community to consider and implement.

 ### Synopsis and Outcomes